dapphub/colony-review/REVIEW.md

 `DSMath`, giving it access to overflow-protected math operations, and it wraps a `Token` contract.

+The usage of `DSMath` is commented on above.

+### Requirements Satisfaction

-It provides the following public properties:
+`ColonyTokenSale` provides the following public properties:

 - `uint startBlock`: The block at which the ICO begins.